tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/creation-celestial-body-settings.rst

 where the ``global_frame_origin`` and ``global_frame_orientation`` define the reference frame in which state vectors stored in the environment `during` the propagation are represented.
 In general, it is recommended to choose this as the most 'intuitive' frame origin for your propagation
 (e.g. SSB or Sun for solar system scale propagations, Earth for an Earth orbiter, Mars for a Martian mission, etc.).
-The above function creates an object of type :class:`~tudatpy.numerical_simulation.environment_setup.BodyListSettings`, which stores the settings for all bodies.
+The above function creates an object of type :class:`~tudatpy.dynamics.environment_setup.BodyListSettings`, which stores the settings for all bodies.

 .. note::

-   The global frame origin definition is *distinct* from the center of propagation that you can define for the propagation of translational dynamics (see :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational` function, and the :ref:`translational_dynamics` page).
+   The global frame origin definition is *distinct* from the center of propagation that you can define for the propagation of translational dynamics (see :func:`~tudatpy.dynamics.propagation_setup.propagator.translational` function, and the :ref:`translational_dynamics` page).
 For more information about this distinction, and the use of these reference frames in general, see :ref:`reference_frames`.

 In addition to the above method of creating default bodies, we offer an alternative which is more computationally efficient, at the expense of higher RAM usage and a more limited time interval in which the environment is valid.
 Such an approach is typically only used when computational speed is very important, and is described in more detail :ref:`here<default_bodies_limited_time_range>`.